Mentor of the Year Award

 Eligibility

-Nominations for the Mentor of the Year Award may come from student, postdocs, and/or faculty members.
+Nominations for the Mentor of the Year Award may come from students, postdocs, and/or faculty members.
 Mentors must be affiliated with one of the schools on the CUIMC campus (Mailman School of Public Health, Vagelos College of Physicians and Surgeons, College of Dental Medicine, School of Nursing, or Graduate School of Arts and Sciences).
+Past awardees are ineligible to be nominated.

 For the Senior Mentor of the Year Award, mentor nominees must hold a title of Associate Professor or Professor, or equivalent (i.e. Senior Research Scientists or Scholars or Research Scientists or Scholars).